 - Sustainable Communities: ethnic differences/cultural and demographic change, leadership development, public participation, social networks

-WFAN provided two trainers to help facilitate 3 pilot women landowner meetings in each state, sponsored by members of the trainee group.
+WFAN will provide one trainer to help facilitate 3 pilot women landowner meetings in each state, sponsored by members of the trainee group.
 We expect 15 landowners to attend each meeting for a total of 45 per state, a total of 135 for the project.

 WFAN will provide up to 5 hours of follow-up support and individual coaching by telephone for members of the trainee group in each state.
 The calls will be open to any conservation partner in that state who wishes to participate, whether or not they attended the training meeting.
 The calls will be publicized by the state project partner(s).